jprorama/scidmz/README.md

 The pexpect version 2.3 included with CentOS7 is less than the reported compatible 3.3+ required by the expect module.
 This step can be run by hand if if required dependency is not met.

+# Globus v5 endpoints

+In order to use the `globus_5_playbook.yml` playbook, you must register an endpoint at [the globus development portal](https://auth.globus.org/v2/web/developers) and use the associated client id/secret variables in group vars